jjuster/ALAccordion/README.md

 ### Manual Installation

-Add the files in the ALAccordion directory to your project
+Add the files in the ALAccordion/Classes directory to your project

 ## Usage